-The exam will be held in Davis 217.
-It is crucial that you reserve a time slot for the midterm exam.
-In the event that you are unable to attend the midterm exam, you must let me know at least two weeks prior to the exam date.
+The exams will be held in Lovejoy 100.
+It is crucial that you reserve these time slots for these exams.
+In the event that you are unable to attend a midterm exam, you must let me know at least two weeks prior to the exam date.